DaAlbrecht/thesis-TEKO/content/Projectplan.typ

 This research is the basis for the evaluation phase.
 In the fourth phase, different AMQP client libraries are evaluated.
 The evaluation is based on the research done in the previous phase.
-Additionally an architecture for the microservice is designed.
+Additionally, an architecture for the microservice is designed.
 The fifth phase is the implementation phase.
 The implementation is based on the architecture designed in the previous phase.
 The sixth phase is the verification phase.
 In this phase the microservice is